Asquera/elasticsearch-workshop-book/src/queries/pagination.md

 # Pagination

-Elasticsearch returns the top 10 matching results for a search request.
+Elasticsearch returns the top 10 matching results for a search request by default.
 In most situations that is not sufficient, for example the user wants to browse the products on a product page.
 One way to fetch more documents is to use the `from` & `size` parameters in the search query, see the [Search API documentation](https://www.elastic.co/guide/en/elasticsearch/reference/7.10/search-search.html) for more information.

 > **❗️** The default limit of documents to fetch by using `from` and `size` is `10.000` (defined by the [index.max_result_window](https://www.elastic.co/guide/en/elasticsearch/reference/7.10/index-modules.html#index-max-result-window) setting).
 Increasing this limit may have an impact on search performance.